-Students are required to complete a minimum of 45 credit hours plus a dissertation.
-Students with an M.P.H. or master's degree in a public health-related discipline may transfer up to nine credit hours as electives.
-For successful completion of the program, all students are required to have taken an introductory course in each of the five core areas of public health: epidemiology, biostatistics, environmental and occupational health, health policy and management, and behavioral health.
-Students who have not completed introductory core courses must complete the courses prior to beginning their dissertation or taking any advanced courses in the concentration.
+All students without a Master of Public Health degree are required to successfully complete introductory public health core courses in each of the five core areas of public health (500 level): epidemiology, biostatistics, environmental and occupational health, health policy and management, and behavioral health.
+Students who have not completed their introductory core courses must complete these courses prior to beginning their advanced (700 level) courses.